 Screening is not new – researchers and fundraisers have screened their donor databases for nearly 20 years.
 For most of that time, however, the screening process was antiquated, unreliable, and expensive.
 Researchers spent hours compiling lists of new prospects to submit to a vendor for processing.
 Nonprofits had little control over the screen settings and had no ability to customize to their unique needs.
 It could take several days or even weeks to get the screening results back, and by that time the results were already out of date.

 We knew screening can be better, and we set out to prove it.
-In May 2016, iWave introduced PROscreen.
-Using PROscreen, researchers can upload a list of prospects, customize settings to suit organization and project goals, and submit.
-No need to worry about outdated results – you can get PROscreen results back in hours, sometimes minutes.
+In May 2016, iWave introduced iWave Screening.
+Using iWave Screening, researchers can upload a list of prospects, customize settings to suit organization and project goals, and submit.
+No need to worry about outdated results – you can get screening results back in hours, sometimes minutes.

 Screening used to be expensive, with vendors charging nonprofits by the record.
-Fast forward to today: every Prospect Research Online subscription includes credits that power PROscreen and several other features, such as creating comprehensive PROfiles.
+Fast forward to today: every Prospect Research Online subscription includes credits that power iWave Screening and several other features, such as creating comprehensive iWave Profiles.
 Screening is an important step in the research process, but it doesn’t need to break the bank.

 At the end of the day, the right process is the one that works for you.
-Our goal with PROscreen was to put the power in your hands – to give you the ability to customize, add/delete records, and verify where the records came from.
-It’s all part of why we believe PROscreen is the smartest screening solution out there.
+Our goal with iWave Screening was to put the power in your hands – to give you the ability to customize, add/delete records, and verify where the records came from.
+It’s all part of why we believe iWave Screening is the smartest screening solution out there.

 Consider this feedback from Ryan Marshall, a prospect researcher at Concordia University St. Paul: